vedantpatel07756/Noteapp-frontend/README.md

 This is a simple note-taking application with user authentication built using React.js, Flask, and PostgreSQL.

-For Front-﻿end Code : https://github.com/vedantpatel07756/Noteapp-frontend
+For Front-﻿end Code : https://github.com/vedantpatel07756/Noteapp-frontend <br>
 For Back-end Code : https://github.com/vedantpatel07756/Noteapp-backend
 ## Live Demo